ARM-software/ebbr/source/chapter5-variable-storage.rst

     takes the value EFI_VAR_FILE_FORMAT_REVISION_1.

 Length
-    This field contains the length in bytes of the structure EFI_VAR_FILE and all entries in *var* entries.
+    This field contains the length in bytes of the structure EFI_VARIABLE_FILE and all entries in *Variables* entries.
 The actual file may be longer.

 Crc32
     This field contains the value of the CRC32 of all variable entries.